natihbernan/handwashing-discovery/README.md

 # handwashing-discovery
-This is a solution to DataCamp Project titled "Dr. Semmelweis and the Discovery of Handwashing"
+This is a solution to DataCamp Project titled "Dr. Semmelweis and the Discovery of Handwashing" using Python language